dbednarekk/OrlikRent/README.md

-Web application for resevring football and basketball pitches.
-Application backend written in JavaEE and frontend in ReactJS
+REST Web application for resevring football and basketball pitches, including web security and data integrity Application backend written in JavaEE and frontend in ReactJS